gandham-santhosh/sakhi-utility-service/README.md

 #### Request

-Required inputs are 'text', 'audio' and 'source_language'.
+Required inputs are 'text', 'audio' and 'language'.

 Either of the 'text'(string) or 'audio'(string) should be present.
 If both the values are given, exception is thrown.
-Another requirement is that the 'source_language' should be same as the one given in text and audio (i.e, if you pass English as 'source_language', then your 'text'/'audio' should contain queries in English language).
+Another requirement is that the 'language' should be same as the one given in text and audio (i.e, if you pass English as 'language', then your 'text'/'audio' should contain queries in English language).
 The audio should either contain a publicly downloadable url of mp3 file or base64 encoded text of the mp3.

 ```json
 {